dinesh-coderepo/blogsite/src/blog_posts/StartingCompany/content.md

 ---

 # Documenting the journey of my startup.
-## Will be covering step by step process in the journey.
+## Will include step by step process of Legal, Registration and Operations.

 ## Company name : AuraLithic